warmlyyours/kri/content/page/contact.md

 ---
 title: Contact Us
 date: 2021-05-13
+description: "Don't waste any time feeling like an idiot.
+Now is the time to contact us for unbeatable kitchen inspiration along every step."
 ---

 We'd love to hear from you! **Our site** is meant to be a guide for new products and innovative ideas.